 On a better note at the Gravesend Khalsa Football Federation (KFF) Tournament the club set yet another record and became the first and only club to have seeded sides in all 4 major divisions at one time, which is a great indication of the talent and depth we had within the club at that time.
 In the Gravesend Tournament that year another great success story for the club unfolded as we reached numerous finals including winning the First Division (B Section), Under 16’s and Under 10’s Titles and coming Runners Up in the Premier Division (A Section) and the Under 14’s Section, another fete which a club whilst staging a home KFF Tournament will probably never reach.

 The Premier Division defeat was hard to stomach for players and management (Narinder Gill and assistant Micky Helaith) as we had lead 2-0 through 2 Jaswinder Bhens (Beano) goals both headers against Smethwick .
 A deadly Steve Portway (Semi Pro, legend for Gravesend & Northfleet FC and also all time non league top scorer at the time) who hit the post which would have put us 3-0 up had partnered Bhens up front throughout the tournament.
 Smethwick snatched victory from us to go on and win 3-2, at the time it would have been the first ever A and B section win by the same club, how close we were….this proved to be the last time Gravesend hosted a KFF Tournament for some years.
 In earlier rounds we had beat both Derby teams GAD (2-1), Punjab (2-0 including a Jess Gill goal direct from a corner) and in the Semi we beat Singh Sabha Hounslow on penalties after a 0-0 draw.
-This was also the first time we deployed a 5-3-2 formation as finally we started to play wing backs.
-Harminder Ahluwalia and Baldeep Sahota were our stand out players at this tournament.
+This was also the first time we deployed a 5-3-2 formation as finally we has young 2 wingbacks in the shape and form of Harminder Ahluwalia and Baldeep Sahota.

 Also that summer the KFF invited Guru’s to take a KFF representative XI to Bedford Tournament to play in a charity show piece match against a team formed by the Royal Air Force.
 We won the match rather easily 9-1.